-The Debtors have approximately \$934.7 million principal amount of outstanding 7.75% second lien secured notes due 2023 issued under that certain Senior Secured Notes Indenture dated as of December 6, 2016,6 by and among Cobalt, as issuer, the guarantors, and U.S. Bank National Association, as trustee and collateral agent.
+The Debtors have approximately \$934.7 million principal amount of outstanding 7.75% second lien secured notes due 2023 issued under that certain Senior Secured Notes Indenture dated as of December 6, 2016, 15 by and among Cobalt, as issuer, the guarantors, and U.S. Bank National Association, as trustee and collateral agent.
 The second lien notes mature in 2023 and require semiannual coupon payments at an interest rate of 7.75 percent per year.
 The second lien notes are secured by second-priority liens on the same collateral securing the first lien notes.
-Cobalt, the guarantors, and Wilmington Trust, National Association, as trustee and collateral agent are parties to an intercreditor agreement, dated as of December 6, 2016, that governs the relative rights of the parties thereto and provides other protections for the benefit of such parties.
+Cobalt, the guarantors, Wilmington Trust, National Association, as trustee and collateral agent for the first lien notes, and U.S. Bank National Association, as trustee and collateral agent for the second lien notes are parties to an intercreditor agreement, dated as of December 6, 2016, that governs the relative rights of the parties thereto and provides other protections for the benefit of such parties.